nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 * Use nssm to run this batch script as a windows background service
 * Open the command prompt in administrative mode and run the command `nssm install syslog_server_python`
-* Make the startup type of this service as 'Automatic', so that the service will start upon system reboot
+* After the service is installed, open `services.msc` and make the startup type of this service as 'Automatic', so that the service will start upon system reboot
 * A blog-post on using nssm to run a script as a windows background service can be found [here](https://nagasudhir.blogspot.com/2022/09/run-python-flask-server-as-windows.html)

 <hr/>